lucasxlu/TransFBP/README.md

 # Transferring Rich Deep Features for Facial Beauty Prediction

 ## Introduction
 This repo provides the source code for our paper **Transferring Rich Deep Features for Facial Beauty Prediction**.
+This code has been tested on Ubuntu16.04 with TensorFlow0.12.0, a later version may bring you some trouble since TensorFlow's APIs always change after releasing a new version.

 ## Experiments
 Our proposed two-stage method achieves state-of-the-art performance on [SCUT-FBP](http://www.hcii-lab.net/data/scut-fbp/en/introduce.html) and [Female Facial Beauty Dataset (ECCV2010) v1.0](https://www.researchgate.net/publication/261595808_Female_Facial_Beauty_Dataset_ECCV2010_v10) dataset.